convertigo/convertigo/README.md

 # Convertigo Low Code mobile & Web Platform
-> Convertigo is an open source Low code platform for mobile & web application development and back-end.
+> Convertigo is an open source Low code & No Code platform for mobile & web application development and back-end as a service.

 [![CircleCI][ci-image]][ci-url]